charlierettig7/Data_Science_Final_Project/README.md

 The original manuscript from Ianevski et al. can be found at this link: https://www.nature.com/articles/s41467-024-52980-5#Sec8

+The read me is split up by how we divided tasks.
+We apologize for any inconvenience this causes.
+## Modelling:

 **Overview**

 All data used in training and validation, as well as results from the training and prediction processes have already been obtained and saved in this repository.
 Thus, any of the scripts can be run with the current contents of this repository without depending on running other scripts first.
-This is unfortunately not the case for scripts in patient processing and variant processing since some files are too large.

 *NOTE: All scripts were run on FU's HPC cluster (curta.zedat.fu-berlin.de), and bash scripts contained in this repository are configured for this environment.

 **File structure and contents:**
-- Main directory: ds_final_project
+- Main directory:
   - bash: Bash scripts for running all Python scripts.
 The names of the bash scripts match the names of their corresponding Python scripts (e.g., tahoe_predict.sh runs tahoe_predict.py).
 All bash scripts assume access to curta.zedat.fu-berlin.de.
   - data: preprocessed data used for training and external validation
     - lincs_formatted_normalized_cellosaurus.parquet: preprocessed LINCS dataset _with_ variant-calling data for training